auth0/docs/articles/applications/reference/grant-types-auth0-mapping.md

 ## Confidential Applications

-When a Regular Web Application or Machine-to-Machine (M2M) Application is registered in the Dashboard, it is automatically flagged as a confidential applications, which is indicated by setting the `token_endpoint_auth_method` flag to anything *except* `none`.
+When a Regular Web Application or Machine-to-Machine (M2M) Application is registered in the Dashboard, it is automatically flagged as a confidential application, which is indicated by setting the `token_endpoint_auth_method` flag to anything *except* `none`.
 Additionally, any Application where `token_endpoint_auth_method` is unspecified is considered to be confidential.

 By default, confidential applications are allowed the following `grant_types`: